 Radiant’s Advanced Vision solutions enable precise detection of particles and foreign materials on or within transparent substrates like clear plastic, film, or glass—all of which may make up the multiple layers of touchscreen displays.
 Our automated visual inspection systems are specially calibrated to detect and distinguish particles and their locations.
 Understanding whether a particle is on the top or bottom of a surface, or embedded within or between layers, allows manufacturers to adjust operational processes to determine if an inspected material can move on to the next phase of production, if cleaning is required, or if the material must be rejected as scrap.

-Leveraging high-resolution sensors (up to 43MP), our ProMetric imaging systems achieve unmatched image clarity to detect the smallest, pixel-sized particles and defects—at production-line speed.
+Leveraging high-resolution image sensors, our ProMetric imaging systems achieve unmatched image clarity to detect the smallest, pixel-sized particles and defects—at production-line speed.
 Radiant’s visual inspection solutions can even detect defects that may go unnoticed by human inspectors, including tiny, light-colored debris on glass or metal surfaces.

 Radiant’s TrueTest™ automated visual inspection software detects particles on a device surface that appear invisible to the human eye.